 - an understanding of how it can be avoided another time;

 - a feeling that they are understood by the others involved;

 - a way to move on and restore relationships.

 We recognise that learning to behave properly is part of children’s personal, social, and emotional education and development and we take time to teach these things, including through our PSHCE lessons.
 Our aim is to support our children as they learn to accept responsibility for their actions and become increasingly self disciplined.

 We expect all stakeholders to recognise their responsibility to achieve this and together, we create an environment based on mutual respect, fairness and justice, where everyone treats others as they would wish to be treated.
 We believe that parents have a fundamental role to play in helping their children to behave well in school, sharing our values and responsibility for their children’s behaviour.
 We involve parents in the very early stages of any behaviour issues and keep them fully informed.
 We expect our parents to work with us to improve behaviour when necessary and to positively encourage their children to mend damaged relationships in school.

 Ofsted judged that, “Pupils feel listened to and are confident that adults will deal with any issues that arise, including bullying, which is rare and quickly addressed” (November 2016).
 Where bullying behaviours occur, the School’s Anti-bullying Policy will be implemented.
 Records are kept and Governors informed.
-We are proud to have achieved a Bronze Anti-bullying chartermark from Surrey in 2015 and are already some way towards achieving Silver.
-In addition, we have achieved a recognition of our commitment to become a ‘Rights Respecting school.’
+We are proud to be on our way to becoming a ‘Rights Respecting school.’